Green infrastructure: Green alleys

 The Trust for Public Land is working in partnership with the City of Los Angeles' Community Redevelopment Agency, Bureau of Sanitation, the University of Southern California's Center for Sustainable Cities, and Jefferson High School by converting the existing 900 miles of alleys in the city to green alleys.
 The concept is to re-engineer existing alleyways to reflect more light to mitigate heat island effect, capture storm water, and make the space beautiful and usable by the neighboring communities.
 The first alley, completed in 2015, saved more than 750,000 gallons in its first year.
 The Green alleys will provide open space on top of these ecological benefits, converting spaces which used to feel unsafe, or used for dumping into a playground, and walking/biking corridor.

 Green school yards

 The Trust for Public Land has completed 183 green school yards across the 5 boroughs in New York.
-Existing asphalt school yards are converted to a more vibrant and exciting place while also incorporating infrastructure to capture and store rainwater: rain garden, rain barrel, tree groves with pervious pavers, and an artificial field with a turf base.
-The children are engaged in the design process, lending to a sense of ownership and encourages children to take better care of their school yard.
+Existing asphalt school yards are converted to incorporate infrastructure to capture and store rainwater: rain garden, rain barrel, tree groves with pervious pavers, and an artificial field with a turf base.
 Success in New York has allowed other cities like Philadelphia and Oakland to also convert to green school yards.